|

 Ingredients

-• juice + zest of one half lemon
+• juice and zest of one half lemon

 Directions

-• Boil a pot of salted water and cook the orzo according to package instructions, about 8 minutes.
-Set aside (if you’re using gluten-free, I find it’s helpful to run under cold water, then put back in the pot and drizzle with some olive oil to prevent sticking).
+• Bring a pot of salted water to a boil.
+Add the orzo and cook until al dente, about 9 minutes.
+(Refer to package instructions).
+Drain, rinsed with cold water, and set aside.
+Note: If you’re using gluten-free orzo, I find it’s helpful to put back in the pot and drizzle with some olive oil to prevent sticking.

-• Serve immediately or keep chilled in the refrigerator for 4-5 days.
+• Serve immediately or keep chilled in the refrigerator until ready to serve.

 1. Looks delicious!
 This might be a silly question but…do you cook the asparagus or add it in raw?